-We may send proxy card, along with second Notice, on after May 6, you or 2019.
+We may send you a proxy card, along with a second Notice, on or after

 5. How do I get electronic access to the proxy materials?

 The Notice will provide you with instructions regarding how to:

 - view our proxy materials for the Annual Meeting on the Internet; and - instruct us to send our future proxy materials to you electronically by e-mail.